top of page

 That's a heavy thought.
 Or is it light?
 If good fiction is "an antidote to emptiness," then I'm proud to be a part of it.

-I have learned the following ten nuggets through experience.
+I have learned the following dozen nuggets through experience.
 I attest to their truthfulness.
 What is truth?
 What is the difference between true and very true?
 Is 1+1=2 very true or only just true?
 I came across a mathematical proof for "1+1=2."
 The proof assumes, as a starting point, three of Peano’s five Postulates (P1 through P5).
 If the proof had been started from scratch, it would be pages long.
 Giuseppe Peano published his five postulates in 1889.
 Yes, a lot happened in the world before the Internet was invented.
 Oh, you want to see the proof?
 After reading the following, you will no longer complain about anything hard in your life:

-As many times as I have read this proof, there is always some point along the way where my brain shuts off and I can never get all the way through it.
+As many times as I have read this proof, there is always some point along the way where my brain shuts off, and I can never get all the way through it.
 How about something that does not involve math?

-Top 11 Tips for Self-Editing Your Fiction
+Top 12 Tips for Self-Editing Your Fiction

 3. Change the font type, margin settings, or page orientation.
 Changing the look of your pages in any way helps your brain see your work in a new light.
 Try it.
 You’ll be amazed by what you find!

 7. Read as often as you can.
 Read good novels, bad novels, short stories, and poetry.
 Anything.
 All genres.
 Every day.
 I hated that advice until I found it to be true.
+(I still don't like it.)

-11. Find an excellent online writers’ forum.
+12. Find an excellent online writers’ forum.
 In fifteen years, I have found no better website than www.critters.org.
 If I submit five pages to that site for critique, I will receive twenty pages of comments back from people worldwide.
 Follow the website’s rules.
 I promise you'll be richly rewarded!

 bottom of page